metaldude18/odin-recipes/README.md

 Creating my first Odin project.
 How to make Authentic Korean Bulgogi from Allrecipe.com.
-I will be using basic HTML to create the webpage.
+I will be using basic HTML to create the webpages.
 Later I will add a CSS stylesheet.
 A work in progress...
 I hope you enjoy it!